Darryl Ritchings

 Darryl Jake Ritchings (born 11 August 1994) is a speedway rider from England.

 Speedway career

 Ricthings started his speedway career in England riding for the Newport Hornets during the 2009 National League speedway season.
-After three seasons with Dudley Heathens he joined the Isle of Wight Islanders in 2013 and made an appearance for Somerset Rebels in the Premier League.
+After three seasons with Dudley Heathens, he joined the Isle of Wight Islanders in 2013 and made an appearance for Somerset Rebels in the Premier League.

-After captaining the Swindon Sprockets he made a handful of appearances in the top tier of British Speedway, riding for the Swindon Robins during the 2014 and 2015 seasons.
-During the 2014 season he was involved in a serious accident when riding against Coventry.
+After captaining the Swindon Sprockets, Ritchings made a handful of appearances in the top tier of British Speedway, riding for the Swindon Robins during the 2014 and 2015 seasons.
+During the 2014 season, he was involved in a serious accident when riding against Coventry.
 He went on to ride for Ipswich Witches during the 2016 Premier League speedway season and Birmingham Brummies from 2016 to 2017.

-In 2025, he came out of retirement and helped Oxford Chargers win the National Development League title.
+In 2025, Ritchings came out of retirement and helped Oxford Chargers win the National Development League title.
 He also appeared for Poole Pirates during the SGB Championship 2025 season.